-For “normal” women under 40, and or have not been diagnosed with AI, 25 – 50mg seems to do the trick, and starting at the lower dose and assessing over a few months is recommended.
-Most women will notice improvements in mood, libido, and possibly muscle mass and or bodyfat, at lower doses.
+For “normal” women under 40, and or have not been diagnosed with AI, 10-15mg seems to do the trick a far as achieving replacement levels of DHEA-s, and starting at the lower dose and assessing over a few months is recommended.
+The effects are more pronounced at 25-50mg, and most women will notice improvements in mood, libido, and possibly muscle mass and or bodyfat, at those lower doses.
 The effect is increased at higher doses, but possible side effects mentioned above also become more common.
 At 50-100mg+, DHEA does act as a mild anabolic agent in women in my experience, and I have seen some fairly impressive results of increased muscle mass and decreased bodyfat at the higher doses, but it’s not dramatic compared to other anabolic hormones used by some female athletes.
 High doses of DHEA will also elevate estrogen levels, so that too should be kept in mind.

 See you in the gym ladies!